Moderate averaged deviations for a multi-scale system with jumps and memory: Introduction

 \no This type of multi-scale systems are highly complex and difficult to analyse or simulate.
 It is desirable to approximate in a suitable sense the dynamics of the slow variable by some simpler dynamical system.
 The idea of the averaging principle performed first by Khasminkii in \cite{Khasminskii} is the following.
-Under strong dissipativity assumptions on the coefficients of the fast variable that ensure the existence of a unique invariant measure $\mu^{\zeta}$ for the fast variable process with frozen slow variable $\zeta$ and such that a certain mixing property holds for the averaged coefficient
+Under strong dissipativity assumptions on the coefficients of the fast variable that ensure the existence of a unique invariant measure $\mu^{\zeta}$ for the fast variable process with frozen slow variable $\zeta$ and such that a certain ergodic property holds for the mixing coefficient $a$ wrt to its average against $\mu^\zeta$ (cf. Proposition \ref{proposition: the averaging property for the averaged coefficient})

 the (strong) averaging principle states that for any $T>0$ and $\delta>0$ one has

 where $\bar X^0$ is the unique solution of the functional averaged differential equation